snehafarkya/snehafarkya/README.md

 <h3 align="left">Hackathons:</h3>
 Hackathons are a great way to learn new things, gain experience and make connections.
 I love open source and so I started doing hackathons.
-Here are some hackathons I proudly participated in:
+Here are some hackathons I proudly participated in: <br>

 1. Kenthack.io(2021)
 2. Hactoberfest(2021)